 Most schools participating in School Day administrations will use their schools as the test location.
-However, for schools that submitted a request and received approval for an off-site testing location, you may need to plan for administrations at multiple locations.
+However, for schools that submitted a request and are approved for an off-site testing location, you may need to plan for administrations at multiple locations.
+(If your off-site request is not approved, you'll receive an email from College Board.)
 The school AI code is common across all testing locations.

-- We highly recommend assigning testing room codes to rooms at off-site locations.
-Staff at off-sites should keep a record of their testing room codes for the completion of Irregularity Reports and in case they are needed in an investigation. - Make sure any off-site coordinators and proctors receive training.
-Each off-site location should have its own dedicated test coordinator. - Plan for secure transport of materials to off-site locations as all materials will be shipped to the primary school site. - Each location's test coordinator is responsible for ensuring that the off-site location meets the requirements for test materials security, room configuration, seating, and test day staffing as described in this manual.
+- We highly recommend assigning testing room codes to rooms at off-site testing locations.
+Staff at off-site testing locations should keep a record of their testing room codes for the completion of Irregularity Reports and in case they are needed in an investigation. - Make sure any test coordinators and proctors for off-site testing locations receive training.
+Each off-site testing location should have its own dedicated test coordinator. - Plan for secure transport of materials to off-site testing locations as all materials will be shipped to the primary school site. - Each location's test coordinator is responsible for ensuring that the off-site testing location meets the requirements for test materials security, room configuration, seating, and test day staffing as described in this manual.